-Pete is a native of Dorset in England, although some of his childhood was spent in the Canary Islands.
+I am a native of Dorset in England, although some of my childhood was spent in the Canary Islands.

-His teaching career began in Japan on the JET Programme and since then he has gained diverse experience at educational institutions in several countries.
-For example, he was a TESOL teacher trainer at the British Council in Singapore and at the University of Reading in the UK.
-In 2007, he relocated to Hong Kong and acted as a consultant to Canossian Colleges before joining The Chinese University of Hong Kong as a Lecturer in their Independent Learning Centre.
-In 2015, he went to Kazakhstan to act as mentor to local teacher trainers.
-Now he has rejoined the University of Reading as an academic developer, promoting the quality of learning and teaching across that institution.
+My teaching career began in Japan on the JET Programme and since then I have gained diverse experience at educational institutions in several countries.
+For example, I was a TESOL trainer at the British Council in Singapore and at the University of Reading in the UK.
+In 2007, I relocated to Hong Kong and acted as a consultant to Canossian Colleges before joining The Chinese University of Hong Kong as a Lecturer in their Independent Learning Centre.
+In 2015, I travelled to Kazakhstan to act as mentor to local teacher trainers.
+Now I have rejoined the University of Reading as an academic developer, promoting the quality of learning and teaching across that institution.

-Pete’s main specialisms are Teaching English to Speakers of Other Languages (TESOL) and Learning and Teaching in Higher Education (LTHE).
-For the latter, he also experienced two years supporting the professional development of lecturers in Temasek Polytechnic, Singapore.
+My main specialisms are Teaching English to Speakers of Other Languages (TESOL) and Learning and Teaching in Higher Education (LTHE).
+For the latter, I also experienced two years supporting the professional development of lecturers in Temasek Polytechnic, Singapore.

-He holds a first degree in Philosophy with International Relations from the University of St Andrews, Scotland.
-His teaching qualifications are the Cambridge Certificate and Diploma in Teaching English as a Foreign Language to Adults.
-In addition Pete has a Master of Science in Computer-Based Learning & Training from the University of Southampton, UK and is a Fellow of the Staff and Educational Development Association (SEDA).
+I hold a first degree in Philosophy with International Relations from the University of St Andrews, Scotland.
+My teaching qualifications are the Cambridge Certificate and Diploma in Teaching English as a Foreign Language to Adults.
+In addition I have a Master’s in Computer-Based Learning & Training from the University of Southampton, UK and am a Fellow of the Staff and Educational Development Association (SEDA).

 I support the work of China Care Fund, a Hong Kong charity, by providing continuing professional development for in-service English teachers in rural China.